of Edmonton

 Died March.28.2022 Edmonton, Alberta, Canada

-Bob's working life was as varied as his skills and interests, including journalism, advertising, and sales, eventually coalescing into a decades-long career with Advantage Through Concord A.T.C., a Dutch Canadian cooperative that ventured into the word of jet airliner charter flights between Canada and Western Europe in the 1960's and 1970's.
-He was also the General Manager of Edmonton's Holland House, hosting thousands of weddings, receptions, cultural and domestic gatherings, and annual Saint Nicholas (Sinterklaas) parties for children and adults alike.
+Bob’s working life was as varied as his skills and interests, including journalism, advertising, sales, and eventually coalescing into a decades-long career with Advantage Through Concord A.T.C., a Dutch Canadian cooperative that ventured into the word of jet airliner charter flights between Canada and Western Europe.
+Reuniting other immigrants with their countries and families of origin, who they thought they may never see again, was the highlight of his career.
+He was at home on the tarmac of innumerable airports, the streets of countless European cities and towns, speaking 3 languages (not including sarcasm) with colleagues and guests alike.

-Bob was cremated on April 8, 2022, amidst 92 red roses and the soaring beauty of Beethoven's Piano Concerto No.5, Emperor Concerto (Casadesus performance).
-A celebration of Bob's life is planned for a later date.
+A celebration of Bob’s life is planned for a later date.
 Message of condolence and remembrance are welcome at Family.BD.Broersma@gmail.com